GitNickProgramming/FinalProject_CS3120/README.md

         - It is more likely that the new offspring (children) will  contain  good  parts  of  their parents, and consequently perform better as compared to their ancestors.
         - A number of different crossover  operators  can  be  used  in  GAs(Kaya  &  Uyar,  2011), beginning  with  one-point  crossover  and  two-point  crossover,  then evolving  into  several  techniques  to  accommodate  some  situations.
     - **Mutation:**
-        - This is where there is a cahnge or a switch between specific genes within a single chromosome to create chromosomes that provide a new solution for the next generation, with the aim of obtaining the best possible solutions, and thus introduce a certain level of diversity to the population.
+        - This is where there is a change or a switch between specific genes within a single chromosome to create chromosomes that provide a new solution for the next generation, with the aim of obtaining the best possible solutions, and thus introduce a certain level of diversity to the population.
     ```python
     def evolve(pop, tourn_size, mut_rate):
         new_generation = Population([])